-All contracts in respect of these holidays are made with Ski Club Winter Arrangements Limited (Company Number 02099115, whose registered office is at The White House, 57-63 Church Road, Wimbledon, London SW19 5DQ) of which “Ski Club of Great Britain” and “Ski Club Freshtracks” are trading names.
+All contracts in respect of these holidays are made with Ski Club Winter Arrangements Limited (Company Number 02099115, whose registered office is at The White House, 57-63 Church Road, Wimbledon, London SW19 5SB) of which “Ski Club of Great Britain” and “Ski Club Freshtracks” are trading names.
 All bookings are subject to these Booking Conditions and our “Holiday Information” document.

-3. We accept cheques, credit and debit cards (except Amex & Solo).
+3. We accept, credit and debit cards (except Amex & Solo).
 This means that you may telephone your requirements for immediate booking.
 Please note there is a 2% surcharge payable for credit card transactions (Visa/Mastercard) which we will automatically add to your balance.
 You will be sent a booking confirmation which must be checked carefully.
 In the event of any discrepancy, please raise any queries with us immediately.
 A non-refundable deposit of £150 per person will be payable at the time of booking.
 If you book within 10 weeks of the departure date the total cost of your holiday and that of your group must be submitted immediately.
 We reserve the right to vary the deposit and balance due date particularly for (though not limited to) holidays that include heli or cat skiing.
 We will inform you of these specific terms at the time of booking.
 Receipt of the deposit by us does not imply confirmation of that booking.
 No booking shall be confirmed or contract come into existence until we issue a written confirmation invoice along with the booking confirmation.
 We reserve the right to refuse a booking without giving any reason for such refusal and shall in that event return any deposit received to its sender.

 5. (a) If you wish to alter or change any detail in the booking confirmation, or wish to make alternative arrangements to those advertised in the brochure, the request must be made at the time of booking or in writing as soon as possible.
 We will do our best to make the change but cannot guarantee to do so.
 Where a change can be made, a minimum charge of £25 per person is payable to cover administrative and other costs we incur in making the alternative arrangements.
 These further costs could increase closer to the departure date that changes are made.
 You will also be required to pay any additional costs arising from any alterations.
 Any transfer of a scheduled flight will also be subject to any charges imposed by the airline.
 Please note that airlines may not allow transfers on scheduled flights and that a flight booking may have to be cancelled and rebooked, in which event the re-booking will always be subject to flight availability and to payment of any charges imposed by the airline which may, in some cases, be the full cost of the ticket.
-Please also note that airlines and other transport providers normally regard name changes as a cancellation and rebooking, and any alteration may incur a 100% cancellation charge in respect of their fare.
+Please also note that airlines and other transport providers normally regard name changes as a cancellation and re-booking, and any alteration may incur a 100% cancellation charge in respect of their fare.

 (b) If you are prevented from travelling you may be able to transfer your booking to someone else provided you give us reasonable notice (minimum 10 weeks prior to departure).
 This person must be able to satisfy all the conditions for the holiday and a change cannot normally be made later than 10 weeks prior to departure.
 They must accept the transfer and agree to be bound by the terms of this agreement.
 If the transfer can be made we will make an administration charge of £50 plus any reasonable additional costs caused by the transfer.
 You will remain responsible for ensuring that the holiday is paid for by the balance due date.

 (c) You or any member of your party may cancel your holiday arrangements at any time.
-However, if the holiday is cancelled up to 10 weeks before departure date the deposits paid by you will be forfeited.
+However, if the holiday is cancelled up to 10 weeks before the departure date the deposits paid by you will be forfeited.
 Since we incur costs in cancelling your arrangements the following cancellation charges will also be payable if the holiday is cancelled by you for whatever reason after the balance due date.
 Notice of cancellation before departure:

 Proportion of holiday cost payable

-(ii) The price of your holiday arrangements can go up or down after you have booked due to changes in transportation costs such as fuel, scheduled airfares and any other airline cost changes which are part of the contract between airlines (and their agents) and the tour operator or organiser.
+(ii) The price of your holiday arrangements can go up or down after you have booked due to changes in transportation costs such as fuel, scheduled airfares and any other airline cost changes, which are part of the contract between airlines (and their agents) and the tour operator or organiser.
 Changes in VAT or other government imposed changes and currency changes in relation to an exchange rate variation can also affect the price of travel arrangements.
 However, there will be no change within 30 days of your departure.
 In the case of any increase equivalent to 2% of the price of your holiday arrangements (excluding insurance premiums and any amendment charges), this will be absorbed or retained.
 For larger variations this 2% will still be absorbed for increases but you will be required to pay any amount over and above that.
-In the latter case there will be an administration charge of £1.00 per person together with an amount to cover agents’ commission.
+In the latter case there will be an administration charge of £1 per person together with an amount to cover agents’ commission.
 If this means that you have to pay an increase of more than 10% of the price of your holiday arrangements, you may cancel your holiday arrangements and receive a full refund of all monies paid, except for any amendment charges.
 We will consider an appropriate refund of insurance premiums paid if you can show that you are unable to transfer or reuse your policy.
 Should you decide to cancel for this reason, you must exercise your right to do so within 14 days from the issue date printed on your final invoice.
 Alternatively, you can accept an offer of alternative holiday arrangements from us if we are able to offer a suitable alternative and transfer payment made in respect of the original holiday to the alternative holiday.
 If the cost of the alternative holiday is less than the original, the difference in price will be refunded.
 In either case, we will also pay compensation as set out in section 8 below.
-Should the price of the holiday be reduced by more than 2% of your holiday cost (excluding insurance premiums and any amendment charges) then any refund over and above that amount will be refunded to you after deducting an administration charge of £1.00 per person.
+Should the price of the holiday be reduced by more than 2% of your holiday cost (excluding insurance premiums and any amendment charges) then any refund over and above that amount will be refunded to you after deducting an administration charge of £1 per person.

 Please note that holiday arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

-(iii) The prices of holidays in this brochure are calculated on the basis of costs known at July 2012.
+(iii) The prices of holidays in this brochure are calculated on the basis of costs known at June 2016.

 7. The majority of our holidays are priced and sold on a shared room basis and we will do our best to help individuals find a room sharer but this is not always possible.
 If, when rooming lists are finalised, there is an imbalance in numbers so that a sole occupancy supplement is incurred, this cost will be passed onto you.
 Please note that where individuals have been allocated or have specifically asked to share a room with another/other member(s), and one or more of the individuals in the allocated room cancels their holiday, we reserve the right to resell the cancelled place should we have the demand and you may therefore end up sharing a room with another individual.

 56-29 days before departure £15 per person

 28-15 days before departure £25 per person

 14-0 days before departure £30 per person

 A significant change includes a change of UK airport to one that is less convenient (excluding changes between any London Airport); a change of accommodation to a lower grade; a change of resort; a change of planned departure time by more than 12 hours (not flight delay).